Self-Interaction Controls Vortex Scale in Soliton Mergers: Statistical and Structural Properties of Turbulence

-In this comprehensive study, we conduct an in-depth investigation into the decisive influence of nonlinear self-interactions, characterized by the coupling parameter g, on the three-dimensional velocity field structure of the system.
-Across the explored range of g values, our simulations reveal that while the overall presence of vortical motion is a robust feature, the spatial organization and collective nature of the flow exhibit a pronounced dependence on the self-interaction strength.
-As g increases, the velocity field progressively develops stronger spatial coherence, with localized fluctuations giving way to large regions of correlated motion.
+In this comprehensive study, we conduct an in-depth investigation into the decisive influence of nonlinear self-interactions, characterized by the coupling parameter $g$, on the three-dimensional velocity field structure of the system.
+Across the explored range of $g$ values, our simulations reveal that while the overall presence of vortical motion is a robust feature, the spatial organization and collective nature of the flow exhibit a pronounced dependence on the self-interaction strength.
+As $g$ increases, the velocity field progressively develops stronger spatial coherence, with localized fluctuations giving way to large regions of correlated motion.
 This trend highlights the capacity of nonlinear interactions to restructure the flow from a state dominated by small, irregular eddies into one exhibiting extended, organized motion patterns.

 Detailed snapshots of the three-dimensional velocity field, as shown in Fig.~\ref{fig:VelocityField}, clearly illustrate this transformation.

 At low $\widetilde{g}$ values (e.g., $\widetilde{g} = -0.02$), the flow appears highly disordered, with velocity vectors rapidly changing direction over short distances, indicative of weak long-range correlations and a prevalence of small-scale, uncoordinated structures.
 As g is increased to positive values (e.g., $\widetilde{g} = +0.5$), the flow undergoes a striking reorganization: velocity vectors become increasingly aligned over larger spatial extents, and coherent motion dominates a significant fraction of the domain.
 This evolution is accompanied by a systematic growth in the mean flow amplitude, reflecting a net increase in kinetic energy driven directly by the nonlinear self-interaction term.

 This marked enhancement of collective velocity correlations at higher g suggests that nonlinear self-interaction acts as a powerful mechanism for promoting large-scale organization in the flow.
 The emergence of coherent, domain-spanning velocity structures indicates an efficient transfer of kinetic energy from small to large spatial scales, reminiscent of an inverse energy cascade in three-dimensional settings with suppressed vortex stretching.
 Consequently, the self-interaction term can be regarded as an active driver of macroscopic flow order, fostering persistent, spatially extended circulation patterns and significantly amplifying both the magnitude and the spatial range of velocity correlations in the system.